nwestervelt/SensibleHome/README.md

 Clone this repository, then compile the MainClass and UserInterface classes
 either from an IDE or from the commandline.
 This will compile all the classes
-in the program necessary for running it.
+in the program necessary for running the client and the server.

 Commandline: